intel/pinball2elf/README.md

                       HW counter: 1 --> PERF_COUNT_HW_CPU_INSTRUCTIONS
                       SW counter: 0 --> PERF_COUNT_SW_CPU_CLOCK
                        ... <see perf_event.h:'enum perf_hw_ids' and 'enum perf_sw_ids')
--e elfie_on_exit: runs in the watch thread, outputs final performance counter
+-e elfie_on_exit: runs in the monitor thread, outputs final performance counter
                   values for each application thread.

-A watch thread is first created, it creates the main application thread and waits for it to exit.
+A monitor thread is first created, it creates the main application thread and waits for it to exit.
 The main application thread creates other application threads if needed

 Graceful exit : YES: either icount of pc+count used for exiting each thread.

+ Customized perf_callbacks.c  file is copied to the working directory for debugging/viewing.
 ```

 --------------------------------------------------------
 ## Input to *pinball2elf*